jonmbake/menu-hotkeys/README.md

 # How it Works

-## 1) Hold Down Shift and Click a Menu Item to Add a Hotkey
+## 1) Hold Down Alt and Click a Menu Item to Add a Hotkey

 ![Hotkey Prompt](https://raw.githubusercontent.com/jonmbake/screenshots/master/menu-hotkeys/hotkeys_dbl_click.png)